-The vanishing of nintendocore name givers and personified monuments of the genre Horse the Band (last release: Desperate Living in 2009) kicked off rumours about the termination of a whole music scene.
-Eventually it certainly declared the end of an era, but the inspiration taken from the sound systems of classic video game consoles and the soundtracks of their virtual worlds remained an extraordinary ingredient for modern rock and metal bands to step up their game.
+The vanishing of nintendocore name givers and monuments of the genre Horse the Band (last release: Desperate Living, 2009) kicked off rumours about the termination of a whole music scene.
+It was the end of an era, but the inspiration taken from the sound systems of classic video game consoles and the soundtracks of their virtual worlds remained an extraordinary ingredient for modern rock and metal bands to step up their game.
 As usual dedicated underground artists took care of keeping the genre from decaying in the graves of their creators.
 To this day bands are trying to revive what seemed to be lost with their own interpretations of nintendocore.
 One of them is Ditto´s Blood from Mantova, Italy.
 They just released their second EP with the name The Lost Files.
 I´m very excited to welcome Player 1 Ferra and Player 2 Kaioh for a quick chat about the genre and their project.

 Hi guys, thanks a lot for making time for this interview.
 How are you doing?

 It’s not time for an interview man, we’re playing CoD XD xD

 You are a two-piece band and I guess the computer is kind of your third member as you compose along bit sounds and effects.
 How do you split the production apart from that?

 We write our songs together during lunch breaks, Kaioh is the chief of production and Ferra writes lyrics.
 It all starts with the idea taken from a videogame that we played recently or in the past (not only videogames, they could be TV series, movies, snacks), we write parts of the track and then we assembly everything with the help of the holy computer.

 The Nintendocore genre is kind of a niche that is part of niche itself.
 What inspired you both to create Ditto´s Blood?